Connectors

 defenseclaw setup guardrail --disable

-The teardown removes <workspace>/.github/hooks/defenseclaw.json and leaves any other hook files in the directory untouched.
+The teardown removes ~/.copilot/hooks/defenseclaw.json or the pinned workspace hook file and leaves any other hook files in the directory untouched.